Henrietta Lacks High School Day

-The Johns Hopkins East Baltimore Community Affairs and Johns Hopkins Institute for Clinical and Translational Research hosted the first official Henrietta Lacks Baltimore City Youth Symposium Monday, March 24, 2014.
+The Johns Hopkins East Baltimore Community Affairs and Johns Hopkins Institute for Clinical and Translational Research hosted the first official Henrietta Lacks High School Day in March of 2014.

-In an effort to supplement classroom learning, 350 Baltimore City high school students were invited to Johns Hopkins in an effort to introduce real-life research initiatives, career paths, and discussions based around HeLa stem cells and biotechnology.
-The symposium also offered an opportunity for students to further understand bioethics through history and today.
-The day concluded with a panel-style Q&A featuring members of the Lacks family.
-The video below captures key aspects of the program.
+In our first year, in an effort to supplement classroom learning, we invited 350 Baltimore City high school students to Johns Hopkins in an effort to introduce real-life research initiatives, career paths, and discussions based around HeLa stem cells and biotechnology.
+We also offered an opportunity for students to further understand bioethics through history and today.
+We concluded with a panel-style Q&A featuring members of the Lacks family.
+The video below captures key aspects of our inaugural program.

 Video by Joshua Franzos